pingcap/docs-cn/non-transactional-dml.md

 > **Note:**
 >
-> It is not recommended to use batch-dml.
-When the batch-dml feature is not properly used, there is a risk of data index inconsistency. batch-dml will be deprecated in a later release of TiDB.
+> It is not recommended to use batch-dml which has been deprecated.
+When the batch-dml feature is not properly used, there is a risk of data index inconsistency.

 Non-transactional DML statements are not yet a replacement for all batch-dml usage scenarios.
 Their main differences are as follows: